cjimti/imti/content/post/2020-08-30-linear-algebra-12-ml-applications.md

 - Linear Algebra Crash Course
 ---

-This article on **practical machine learning applications** is the final part of our linear algebra crash course.
-We'll see how the concepts we've learned apply to neural networks, gradient computation, and efficient vectorized operations.
+This article covers **practical machine learning applications**, the final part of the series.
+I'll show how the linear algebra concepts from previous articles apply to neural networks, gradient computation, and efficient vectorized operations.

 <!--more-->